ImagicTheCat/LUIS/README.md

 * the service receives the double signed message, checks the user signature, checks its own signature and checks if the content is valid for this connection

 An identification is valid in a specific context, so it's up to the service to provide the minimum amount of contextual data in the original message to prevent stealing/reuse of the connection "ticket".

+## Notes

+* use Ed25519 for signatures
+* use OpenSSL for more general tasks
+* no interface dependency, the server will call external programs to prompt things